-The CAA Worst Roads campaign gets Saskatchewan motorists to nominate and vote for the worst roads they have travelled on.
-Worst roads include those with potholes, cracks, or just general disrepair, or poor signage, congestion, and also roads that are too narrow for motorists, pedestrians and cyclists to share safely.
+The CAA Worst Roads campaign invites Saskatchewan motorists to nominate and vote for the worst roads they have travelled on.
+Worst roads include those with potholes, cracks, general disrepair, poor signage, congestion, and roads that are too narrow for motorists, pedestrians and cyclists to share safely.

 CAA Saskatchewan acknowledges the improvements made to Saskatchewan roadways for the safety of all residents and travellers.
 But there is still work to be done and who better to help identify roads in need of repair than Saskatchewan motorists who rely on them every day for business, leisure and family travel.
 Working towards better roads and driving safely is a priority for us.